-Safety is always, and should be, a main concern with a newer mass transit concept like an underground Loop system.
-The tunnel is constructed of non flammable material and doesn’t utilize an electric 3rd rail so the risk of fire is minimal, however, there would be emergency exits and and the ventilation system would be able to handle smoke in the unlikely event of a fire.
+Safety is always and should be, the main concern with a newer mass transit concept like an underground Loop system.
+The tunnel is constructed of non-flammable material and doesn’t utilize an electric 3rd rail so the risk of fire is minimal, however, there would be emergency exits and the ventilation system would be able to handle smoke in the unlikely event of a fire.

 Earthquakes would also pose minimal risk to the system as Boring points out similar subway systems in California and Mexico City were some of the safest places to be during seismic events with tunnels showing little to no damage after the event.